Bill Curtsinger: Early life and education

-As a teenager Curtsinger was inspired to photograph the underwater arena by reading Jacques Cousteau's book, The Silent World: A Story of Undersea Discovery and Adventure.
+As a teenager, Curtsinger was inspired to photograph the underwater arena by reading Jacques Cousteau's book The Silent World: A Story of Undersea Discovery and Adventure.
 Cousteau was an award-winning underwater diver who captured exotic underwater videos and photos.
-Curtsinger would also read his grandfather's National Geographic magazines for additional inspiration.
+Curtsinger also read his grandfather's National Geographic magazines for additional inspiration.

 Further inspiration as a teenager would come in the form of a poem by Robinson Jeffers.

 At the age of 16, Curtsinger bought his first camera, a Kodak Retinette 1A 35mm rangefinder.
-The first image ever taken by Curtsinger was a Northern red-bellied turtle at Pine Barrens.
+The first image he took was a Northern red-bellied turtle at Pine Barrens.